4th Landing Support Battalion: History

 The battalion remained in San Diego until 31 October 1945 when it was deactivated.
 On 7 August 1945 the 4th Shore Party Battalion was reactivated in Seattle, Washington, and stationed at 7500 Sand Point Way, NE aboard the Naval Support Activity.
 During the next 31 years the battalion saw many small detachments deploy worldwide to include service in Korea and the Republic of Vietnam.
 On 17 December 1978, the unit remained in place in Seattle, Washington.
 In 1990, the 4th Shore Party Battalion was again called for service in Operations Desert Shield/Storm, and was awarded the Meritorious Unit Commendation.

 In October 1993, the battalion grew in size as the Landing Support Equipment Company at Vienna, Ohio, was re-designated and assigned to the battalion.
 The 4th Landing Support Battalion moved to Fort Lewis, Washington in January 1995.
 The Naval and Marine Corps Training Center was officially dedicated during a ceremony on 3 March 1995.

-In February 2003 many of the reserve units making up 4th Landing Support Battalion were called into active duty to support the start of Operation Iraq Freedom.
-Many went over to Iraq to augment other Marine units as combat replacement troops, while many stayed at Camp Pendleton forming the temporary Combat Service Support Company 147 (CSSC-147).
+In February 2003 and throughout 2004 many of the reserve units making up 4th Landing Support Battalion were called into active duty to support the start of Operation Iraq Freedom.
+The majority went over to Iraq to augment other Marine units as combat replacement troops, but primarily performed their trained role providing combat logistic support.
+Some stayed at Camp Pendleton forming the temporary Combat Service Support Company 147 (CSSC-147).
 CSSC-147 worked with other Marine units and branches of the military throughout Southern California in shipping supplies over to Iraq throughout most of 2003.
+Those who did not deploy with their units for various reasons still reported to their respected reserve unit location for service.